-If you like playing music or talking with friends when you're riding your motorcycle, you'll need a good pair of speakers.
-Some speakers are built-in, while others can be inserted inside your helmet or worn as part of a headset.
-Check out our buying guide to find the best motorcycle helmet speakers on the market.
+If you like listening to music or talking with your friends when you're riding your motorcycle, you need a good set of speakers.
+Some speakers are built in your bike, while others are inserted inside your helmet or worn as part of a headset.
+Check out our buying guide below to find the best motorcycle helmet speakers on the market.

 Benefits of Motorcycle Helmet Speakers

 - Listen to music.
 Regardless of whether you’re taking a long road trip or simply going to the grocery store, sometimes, you want to listen to your favorite tunes when you’re on your bike.